 Code generation for Arduino (PWM on finite automata)

-In this example, we will develop a simple model in Engee for pulse width modulation on the output of Arduino-compatible boards using the Finite Automata library to build the algorithm and the C Function block to communicate with the peripherals of the target device.
+In this example, we will develop a simple model in Engee for pulse width modulation on the output of Arduino-compatible boards using the Finite Automata library to build the algorithm and the C Function

 Introduction

-The purpose of this example is to show the process of developing a PWM contact control algorithm for Arduino-compatible platforms using the terminal automata library.
-In this example, unlike the demo example arduino_blink_chart, all possible states of the algorithm are reduced to a single state, and the output variables are changed in conditional transitions.
+, all possible states of the algorithm are reduced to a single state, and the output variables are changed in conditional transitions.
 This makes it possible to reduce the size of the compiled file loaded into the target device, even slightly.
-In addition, the example shows how to use the C Function block to access controller peripherals and functions of the Arduino development environment.
+In addition, the example shows how to use the C Function

-The hardware used in this example is the same as in the example arduino_blink_chart.
+The hardware used in this example is the same as in the example arduino_blink_chart

 Model Description

-The "in" input of the C Function block receives the value of the PWM pulse duration, where it is further transferred to the PWM pin (~13) of the Arduino board.
+block receives the value of the PWM pulse duration, where it is further transferred to the PWM pin (~13) of the Arduino board.

 State diagram

-The state diagram of the block Chart, as mentioned earlier, in this example is represented by a single state - Counter.
+.
 As can be seen from the diagram below, this state does not reproduce any actions except for the checks of transition conditions.
 At each step of the model computation, the transition condition is checked in the specified order until one of them is fulfilled.
 When the condition is fulfilled, the condition body is executed and the transition to the initial state occurs, after which the cycle repeats.

-The condition body assigns one of 6 possible values to the PWM pulse width variable out and increments the counter variable cnt.
+.
 The condition for one of the transitions is that the counter variable is within one of the specified ranges.
-When the counter variable cnt reaches the maximum value "1000", the counter is reset (cnt = 0;) and the PWM pulse duration is set to "0".
+When the counter variable cnt

 The initial values of the output variables are "0", as can be seen in the signal setting menu in the status diagram.